SmithB/surfaceChange/README.md

 ### Description of the arguments listed in the input_args.txt that are used for writing netCDF files

--b        base path to height and surface change data files.
+-b        base path to height and surface height change data files.
 These are the hdf5 files to be converted netCDF.
-This directory should contain z0.h5 for ATL14 product.
-The surface change values for the ATL15 product are in several files, with names starting with dz and which can include resolution and time lag in the filename, ie. dz_10km_lag1.h5.
-This is also where the output file will be written.
+This directory should contain z0.h5 for the ATL14 product.
+The surface height change values for the ATL15 product are in several files, with names starting with dz and which can include resolution and time lag in the filename, ie. dz_10km_lag1.h5.
+This is also where the output netCDF files will be written.

 -tiles    path to center tile files

 -list11   path to ATL11 files used to make the data files in -b.
 The ATL11 filenames are included in the metadata.

 --region  two character abbreviation for region name.
-Used to determine gridding projection parameters and part of output file name
+Used to determine gridding projection parameters and is part of output file name

 --cycles  four digit integer indicating beginning cycle and ending cycle